freeCodeCamp/devdocs/README.md

     devdocs/devdocs
 ```

+The `devdocs-docs` and `devdocs-assets` volumes contain the downloaded documentation and static site data used by the server.

-There are multiple environment variables that you can set to consider the DevDocs server.
+There are multiple environment variables that you can set to configure the DevDocs server.

 These can be useful when deploying DevDocs behind a reverse proxy or on your own offline network.